Voting in the United States

 It was not until the 1890's, when the Australian ballot came into use, that voting became truly secret.
 Under this system (so named for its earlier use in Australia), the names of all qualifying candidates were printed on a single ballot by the government.
 These could only be distributed at polling places, where voting was done in private booths.
 The use of voting machines has further ensured the secrecy of the vote.

-Although this was not considered unusual, other voting issues during the 2000 election drew considerable public attention.
+This was not considered unusual.
+But other voting issues during the 2000 election drew considerable public attention.
 Significant flaws in the voting process were revealed when the vote in Florida required a recount that lasted for 36 days.
-A close examination of the results showed that thousands of people had voted incorrectly, and thousands of other votes were unclear.
+A close examination of the results showed that thousands of people had voted incorrectly.
+Thousands of other votes were unclear.

 In fact, experts believe that between 1 and 4 percent of all votes are not counted as the voter intended.
 In 2002, Congress passed the Help America Vote Act to help eliminate voting errors and to give states money to improve their voting systems.
 However, some computer experts and citizens' groups continue to question the accuracy of computerized voting machines.